vihar-s1/api-data-processor/README.md

 1. In `DataConsumer`, go to `models/MessageType.java` and add the new Enum type corresponding to the new API.
    1. Make sure that the enum type defined in `DataProducer` and in `DataConsumer` is identical.
-2. Go to `models` folder and copy-paste the new class implementing the `ApiMessageInterface` interface as defined in the `DataProducer`.
+2. Go to `models/apiMessages` folder and copy-paste the new class implementing the `ApiMessageInterface` interface as defined in the `DataProducer`.
+3. Move all the additional classes defined along side the **_public class_** to `models/messageSupport`.
+   1. If multiple additional classes are defined, then group them together under a single a package inside `models/messageSupport`.
-3. In `config/ApiMessageConsumeConfig.java`, add the Type-Mapping to the JsonDeserializer as done in `DataProducer Step 3`.
+4. In `config/ApiMessageConsumeConfig.java`, add the Type-Mapping to the JsonDeserializer as done in `DataProducer Step 3`.
    1. SIMILAR TO `DataProducer`, THE TYPE MAPPINGS ARE DYNAMICALLY GENERATED AND SO THIS STEP IS KEPT FOR INFORMATION PURPOSES ONLY.
    2. Note that the left side of the `:` in the type mapping must be same for `DataProducer` and `DataConsumer` for the messages to be directed appropriately.
    3. The right side of the `:` may not have the same name as long as the definitions of the classes for Producer and Consumer is identical.
+5. In `models/processedMessages`, define corresponding `MessageInterface` implementation.
+   1. Make sure to define a static **_processMessage()_** function that converts the `ApiMessageInterface impl` to `MessageInterface impl`.
+   2. Ensure use of `@JsonDeserialize(as = <processed-message-class>)` and `@TypeAlias("<simple-class-name>")` on the class definition.
-4. In `deserializers/ApiMessageInterfaceDeserializer`, add appropriate `switch-case` to return the object as instance of the newly defined message class when message type matches the new API.
+6. In `deserializers/ApiMessageInterfaceDeserializer`, add appropriate `switch-case` to return the object as instance of the newly defined `ApiMessageInterface` implementation class when message type matches the new API.
+7. In `services/ApiMessageConsumerService`, in `handleApiMessage()`, add switch case for the newly created API Message Type.

-### Elasticsearch
+### Elasticsearch Database Manager

+1. In `ElasticsearchWriter`, add the new enum defined in `models/MessageType.java`.
+2. In `models/processedMessages`, copy the corresponding `MessageInterface` implementation class from `DataConsumer`.
+   1. Make sure to define remove the static **_processMessage()_** function.
+   2. Ensure use of `@JsonDeserialize(as = <processed-message-class>)` and `@TypeAlias("<simple-class-name>")` on the class definition.
+   3. Also define `@Document(indexName = <index-to-store-data-in>)` to define the index in which the data of that class is to be stored.
+      1. CURRENTLY ALL THE DATA IS STORED UNDER A SINGLE INDEX.
+THE INDEX NAME IS DEFINED IN CASE DATA IS TO SEPARATED IN THE FUTURE VERSIONS.
+3. Also add any additional classes/packages defined in `models/essageSupport` from `DataConsumer` to the corresponding path in `ElasticsearchWriter`.
+4. Similar to `controller/ApiMessageInterfaceDeserializer` in `DataConsumer`, go to `controller/MessageInterfaceDeserializer` and define case for the newly defined Enum type.

+### SearchPoint